aws-powertools/powertools-lambda-python/docs/index.md

 [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html){target="_blank"} is a .zip file archive that can contain additional code, pre-packaged dependencies, data,  or configuration files.
 Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

-You can include Lambda Powertools Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"}, or your preferred deployment framework.
+You can include Powertools Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"}, or your preferred deployment framework.

 ??? note "Note: Click to expand and copy any regional Lambda Layer ARN"